hellozexi/shopx/README.md

 - [ ] p2 | Find a way to record metrics of the websites and write unit tests.
 - [ ] p3 | Try to explore some cool features about React. eg. animation to make website more appealing to customers.

-tip: This website is very similar to amazon.com

 # Authentication Backend
 Download Postman on your local machine.
 Send POST requests to both URIs